Portuguese New Jersey

 Common Questions

-What is the best area for Portuguese food in New Jersey?
+What is the best area for Portuguese food in New Jersey?+

 The Ironbound district in Newark (around Ferry Street) is the undisputed center for Portuguese cuisine, featuring hundreds of restaurants, bakeries, and markets.

-Where can I find authentic Pastel de Nata in NJ?
+Where can I find authentic Pastel de Nata in NJ?+

 Newark is famous for its bakeries (Pastelarias).
 Teixeira's Bakery and Nata & Co are legendary local spots for fresh, warm custard tarts.

-Are there Portuguese festivals in New Jersey?
+Are there Portuguese festivals in New Jersey?+

 Yes.
 Portugal Day Newark in June is the state's marquee Portuguese celebration, and New Jersey also hosts other community events such as Festival da Cultura Portuguesa in Farmingdale.

-Help us discover
+Help us discover more of New Jersey

 Know a hidden gem in the neighborhood?
 Help us document our culture by submitting it to the New Jersey registry.